Layoffs hit, prices lag as tariff pinches lobster industry

 PORTLAND, Maine — The American lobster industry is starting to feel the pinch of China’s tariff on U.S. seafood as exporters and dealers cope with sagging prices, new financial pressures and difficulty sending lobsters overseas.

-China is a major buyer of lobsters, and the country imposed a heavy tariff on exports from the U.S. in early July amid trade hostilities between the two superpowers.
+China is a major buyer of lobsters, and it imposed a heavy tariff on exports from the U.S. in early July amid trade hostilities between the two superpowers.
 Exporters in the U.S. said their business in China has dried up since then.

 Wholesale prices for live lobsters have also dipped a bit as dealers have lost markets.
 Prices in July and August were both slightly less than the same month in the previous year, business publisher Urner Barry reported.